-Already at least in the Middle Ages, wine producers tried to gain renown with the prestigious function of the papacy or to capitalize on it.
-Since then, innumerable wines have been produced with and without the official approval of the Vatican, which created a connection from the name and labeling.
+Already at least in the Middle Ages, wine producers tried to win renown with the prestigious role of the papacy or to capitalize on it.
+Since then, countless wines have been produced with and without the official approval of the Vatican, which have linked the name and labeling.
 One of the best known examples is the Châteauneuf-du-Pape

 from the southern Rhone.
 The name means "New Castle of the Pope" and refers to that of Pope John XXII.
-(1245-1334) converted summer residence north of Avignon.
-In the years 1309 to 1377, the city of Avignon was the seat of the popes.
-Today, there is only a ruin left.
-Below are two recent examples (see also special wines
+(1245-1334) expanded summer residence north of Avignon.
+From 1309 to 1377 the city of Avignon was the seat of the popes.
+Today there is only a ruin.
+Below are two recent examples (see also under special wines

-Germany: The Caritas association Scheinfeld and district Neustadt / Aisch produces in cooperation with the beverage wholesaler Klaus Hilf, the economic development in the district Neustadt / Aisch and the tourism association Steigerwald in the growing area Franconia
+Germany: The Caritasverband Scheinfeld and Landkreis Neustadt / Aisch produces in cooperation with the beverage wholesaler Klaus Hilf, the business development in the district Neustadt / Aisch and the tourism association Steigerwald in the cultivation area Franconia

-a pope's wine "Vino di Benedetto XVI", which is in Bock bags
+a pope wine "Vino di Benedetto XVI", which in Bock bags

-is bottled.
-On the label is a picture of Pope Benedict XVI. and the Caritas logo included.
-That the pope gave his likeness to the wine is due to the good relations of the Franciscan ministers Leo Beck from the Scheinfelder monastery Schwarzenberg, who worked in the Vatican.
+is filled.
+On the label is a picture of Pope Benedict XVI. and contain the Caritas logo.
+The fact that the Pope gave his likeness to the wine is due to the good relations of the Franciscan minister Leo Beck from the Scheinfeld monastery in Schwarzenberg, who worked in the Vatican.
 There are the wines Bacchus Bullenheimer Paradies, Portugieser Randersacker Ewig Leben and Rotling Franken.
-For every bottle sold, Caritas receives 50 cents.
+Caritas receives 50 cents for every bottle sold.

 in the DAC area Mittelburgenland

-was on the occasion of the visit of Pope Benedict XVI. in September 2007, a separate "pope wine" pressed.
-It was a red wine from the variety Blaufränkisch
+was on the occasion of the visit of Pope Benedict XVI. made his own "Papstwein" in September 2007.
+It was a red wine from the Blaufränkisch

-, which was bottled in a three-liter bottle and personally handed over by pilgrims to the pope in the famous place of pilgrimage Mariazell (Styria).
+variety, which was filled into a three-liter bottle and personally handed over by pilgrims to the Pope in the famous pilgrimage town of Mariazell (Styria).